wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 &nbsp;

-## The Founding of MELTIN and the Impact of MEKTANT-α
+## The Founding of MELTIN and the Impact of MELTANT-α

 In 2011, Mark received the Robotics Society of Japan's Research Encouragement Award, given to researchers under 35 years old who have significant contributions to the field of robotics. **Then in 2013, he founded MELTIN with the aim of commercializing cyborg technology.**